ryanlundqvist/ryanlundqvist.github.io/_pages/about.md

 I am an undergraduate studying Computer Science at the Georgia Institute of Technology, with a specialization in `artificial intelligence` and `human-computer interaction` .

 I have interests in:
-- software engineering and building robust, scalable, systems
+- software engineering and building robust, scalable systems
 - artificial intelligence and ML engineering
 - applied research and mathematics